 Funding: This work was funded in part through National Institutes of Health (NIH)/National Cancer Institute (NCI) grant R37 CA218707 (to DB Costa).

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+All procedures performed in studies involving human participants were in accordance with the ethical standards of the institutional and national research committees and with the Helsinki Declaration (as revised in 2013).
 Patient information was collected from medical records in accordance with research protocols approved by the Beth Israel Deaconess Medical Center institutional review board.

 Open Access Statement: This is an Open Access article distributed in accordance with the Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License (CC BY-NC-ND 4.0), which permits the non-commercial replication and distribution of the article with the strict proviso that no changes or edits are made and the original work is properly cited (including links to both the formal publication through the relevant DOI and the license).
 See: https://creativecommons.org/licenses/by-nc-nd/4.0/.

 - Bergethon K, Shaw AT, Ou SH, Katayama R, et al. ROS1 rearrangements define a unique molecular class of lung cancers.
 J Clin Oncol 2012;30:863-70.
 [Crossref] [PubMed]

 - Sehgal K, Patell R, Rangachari D, et al. Targeting ROS1 rearrangements in non-small cell lung cancer with crizotinib and other kinase inhibitors.
 Transl Cancer Res 2018;7:S779-86.
 [Crossref] [PubMed]